pymo/ppk_bluetooth/README.md

 # Palm Portable Keyboard Bluetooth Adapter

 This project is a DIY Bluetooth module for the Palm Portable Keyboards (PPK), so you can assemble it to your PPK and use it with any host that supports BLE (Bluetooth 4.0 and later).

-The cost of the materials are around 15~35 US dollars, depending on which version you build.
+Where to buy:

-I've made a small batch of the version 3 adapter for sale.
-Here is the link to the product: https://www.tindie.com/products/26595/
+I've made some version 3 adapter for sale.
+Here is the link to the product: [https://www.tindie.com/products/26595/](https://www.tindie.com/products/26595/)

 Demo on Youtube: